 Although risotto may be the most common use for arborio, there are other dishes where creamy rice is an ideal ingredient.
 Whereas many types of rice require rinsing before being cooked, arborio is an exception.
 Rinsing would remove the starchy coating that creates the creamy texture when cooked.
 Thus, arborio should only be rinsed if it is being used in a recipe that calls for fluffy, looser rice.

-This process of releasing starch is key to risotto's creaminess, and it's a process that only happens if it's cooked slowly, with the liquid added a little bit at a time.
+The process of releasing starch is key to arborio's creaminess, and it's a process that only happens if it's cooked slowly with a hot liquid added a little bit at a time.
 A pound of arborio rice can absorb up to 6 cups of liquid without becoming mushy.
-If the arborio rice were prepared via the traditional method for cooking white rice, where all the water and all the rice are combined in a pot and then simmered until the water is absorbed, you'd get cooked rice, but not the same creaminess.
+If the arborio rice were prepared via the traditional method for cooking white rice, where all the water and all the rice are combined in a pot and then simmered until the water is absorbed, the arborio would be cooked but would be void of its signature creaminess.

 Like pasta, arborio rice is prepared al dente, which means that it should be slightly firm to the bite—which is a little bit less done than you would cook ordinary white rice.
 And if making risotto, it should not sit for any length of time as the starch will immediately start to congeal, causing it to turn stiff and gluey.